 Dreamworks SKG was founded in 1994 by legendary film director Steven Spielberg, former Disney animation executive Jeffrey Katzenberg and music producer David Geffen with the intention of assembling some of the most talented minds in the industry and offering the best possible competition to animated cinema’s long-standing powerhouse, Disney.
-Since their debut release ‘Antz’ in 1998, Dreamworks have released a further 34 movies in theatres (as of June 2017) and have grossed upwards of $13.729billion at the international box office.
-Now owned by NBC Universal, the same umbrella corporation that owns Illumination Entertainment (the guys behind ‘Despicable Me’), Dreamworks have slated a sequel to ‘Trolls’ and a third instalment of ‘How To Train Your Dragon’ for the coming years, asserting their intentions to stay as close to the top of the animated film industry as they’ve ever been.
-In this edition of Ranked, we’re going to list each and every one of their thirty four releases from worst to best.
-Every film will be included, and opinions challenged.
-Feel free to sound off in the comments!
+Since their debut release Antz in 1998, Dreamworks have released a further thirty seven movies in theatres and have grossed upwards of $14.4billion at the worldwide box office.
+Now owned by NBC Universal, the same umbrella corporation that owns Illumination Entertainment (the studio behind Despicable Me), Dreamworks have asserted their intentions to stay as close to the top of the animated film industry as they’ve ever been, with a number of critical and commercial hits released as a part of this new partnership over the past few years.

-35. Sinbad: Legend of the Seven Seas (2003)
+38. Sinbad: Legend of the Seven Seas (2003)

 Worldwide Box Office: $80.8million